cassiozen/useStateMachine/README.md

 `context`: The state machine extended state.
 See "Extended State" below.

-### Send events
+## Send events

 `send` takes an event as argument, provided in shorthand string format (e.g. "TOGGLE") or as an event object (e.g. `{ type: "TOGGLE" }`)

-If the transition exists in the configuration object for that state, and is allowed (see guard), it will change the state machine state and execute effects.
+If the current state accepts this event, and it is allowed (see guard), it will change the state machine state and execute effects.

-## State Machine definition
+# State Machine definition

 | Key         | Required | Description |
 | ----------- | ---- |----------- |